binDebug3/FamilyMapApp/README.md

 # FamilyMap
-An Android application that provides a geographical view into your family history
+An Android application that provides a geographical view into your family history by Dallin Stewart,

 Acknowledgements: